Hepatitis A - including symptoms, treatment and prevention

 Immunisation and immunoglobulin

-Hepatitis A vaccine can prevent hepatitis A infection in a contact of a person who has hepatitis A if it is given no later than 14 days after the onset of symptoms in the person with hepatitis A infection.
+Hepatitis A vaccine can prevent infection if given within 2 weeks of contact with an infectious person in a contact of a person who has hepatitis A if it is given no later than 14 days after the onset of symptoms in the person with hepatitis A infection.
 The vaccine is offered to household contacts and/or sexual contacts of the person with hepatitis A who are not already immune to hepatitis A. A contact is any person who has been close enough to an infected person to be at risk of getting the infection from that person.

-If contacts are under 1 year of age, have a lowered immune system, have chronic liver disease, or for whom vaccine is contraindicated, normal human immunoglobulin can be offered.
+If contacts are under 1 year of age, have a lowered immune system, have chronic liver disease, or any another reason that the hepatitis A vaccine is not recommended, hepatitis A immunoglobulin can be offered.
 Immunoglobulin is a solution containing human antibodies that is made from blood products.

 Contacts (including those given vaccine or immunoglobulin) may remain infectious to others even if they do not develop symptoms themselves and should therefore continue to follow good personal hygiene practices.